True change doesn’t start at the top, it starts with us.

 Healthcare Experience vs Outcomes

-New Zealand spends about 9% of GDP on healthcare, yet it achieves strong health outcomes, including a life expectancy of around 82 years (ranking in the top 20 globally) and an infant mortality rate of 4 per 1,000 live births.
+New Zealand spends about 9% of GDP on healthcare, yet it does not achieve strong health outcomes, including a life expectancy of around 82 years (ranking in the top 20 globally) and an infant mortality rate of 4 per 1,000 live births.
 This suggests efficiencies in the system with a focus on preventive care.

 0